Confident Kids Camp FAQs

 Where are you located?

 Camp is close to Eglinton Ave W. station.
 Specific location for camp will be provided upon application.

 Can we bring siblings to CKC?

 While siblings cannot attend CKC camp activities throughout the day, free babysitting services are offered during the parent training!
-Siblings can be in the parent sessions with you, but parents often find this to be distracting.
-The babysitting option provides nearby room where you can drop off children during these meetings.
+Siblings can also be in the parent sessions with you, but parents often find this to be distracting.
+The babysitting option provides a room where you can drop off children during these meetings.

 We're coming from out of town, where should we stay?

 There are many hotels in Downtown Toronto.
 The CKC site will be easily accessible by public transport.
 For accommodations nearer the site, it would be best to look at airbnb, vrbo or similar rental sites.

 If cancellation occurs more than a month before camp starts, 75% of the overall cost for camp will be returned.
 If cancellation occurs between 2 and 4 weeks of camp starting, 50% of camp costs will be returned.
 Cancellations within 2 weeks of camp starting will not result in reimbursement.